Walking is for the old generation. Gen X is too cool to walk and that is why the market for Hoverboards is doing a roaring trade.

 Getting off the hoverboard will also need some practice before you can do it with confidence.
 Just like getting on the board, you need to take one step at a time.

-The same is less likely to happen when you step down from your board backwards.
+The same is less likely to happen when you step down from your board backward.
 Also, don’t make the mistake of jumping off the board- just step down normally.

 Getting on and off your hoverboard can take a long time so you should keep practicing.
 Once you have mastered the art, your confidence will increase along with your balance.